-Historic Sites of Manitoba: Sidney Brickworks (Sidney, RM of North Norfolk)
+Historic Sites of Manitoba: Sidney Brickworks (Sidney, Municipality of North Norfolk)

 After bricks were pressed into shape, they were loaded onto four-wheel trolleys and rolled along a narrow-gauge railway into a network of 7 or 8 underground tunnels, each about 50 meters in length.
 A large fan powered by a single-cylinder, coal-fired steam engine produced warm air that was blown through ductwork into the tunnels to assist in drying the moist bricks.
-When they were dry, the bricks were moved into one of five kilns where they were fired at high temperature to full hardness.
+When they were dry, the bricks were moved into one of 10 circular down-draft kilns (of 35 feet diameter each) where they were fired at high temperature (by coal or gas) to full hardness.

-A shortage of labour as a result of the First World War led to closure of the facility in the early 1920s.
-Instead, clay quarried at the site was shipped to Winnipeg to be made into bricks there.
+Under the Alsips, clay quarried at the site was shipped to Winnipeg to be made into bricks there.
 In early 1942, bricks from the former kilns were salvaged by staff from the Carberry Air Force Base for use in building a swimming pool.
-The property was owned by Alsip’s Building Products until 1985 when it was sold as farmland to a local resident.
+The property was owned by Alsips until 1985 when it was sold as farmland to a local resident.
 A large depression over much of the site identifies the location of clay excavation.
 The foundations of several buildings are still visible, as are the remnants of the kilns, water wells, and a loading ramp to a now-removed railway siding on the adjacent Canadian Pacific Railway main line.